Abstract

 2. Purified HC-HA/PTX3 mirrored in vivo pain inhibition by FLO

-HMW-HA, a major component of HC-HA/PTX3, was suggested to attenuate inflammatory pain and the neuropathic pain induced by the cancer chemotherapy paclitaxel.(24–27) We wondered about the effect of HMW-HA on post-surgical pain, which is unknown.
+HMW-HA, a major component of HC-HA/PTX3, was suggested to attenuate inflammatory pain and the neuropathic pain induced by the cancer chemotherapy paclitaxel.(24–27) We hence examined the effect of HMW-HA on post-surgical pain, which is unknown.
 We compared the efficacy of HC-HA/PTX3 and HMW-HA, both at an amount of 20 μg since the weight of HC-HA/PTX3 was determined based on its HMW-HA content.
 At its peak (1 hour post-drug), HC-HA/PTX3 demonstrated a significantly more potent anti-hyperalgesic effect than HMW-HA, and this effect persisted for over 4 hours (Fig 3B).
 In contrast, the effect of HMW-HA had largely dissipated by approximately the 4-hour mark.
 Additionally, we tested the treatment using a mixture of HMW-HA and HC1, another important component of HC-HA/PTX3.
 Based on our previous findings, which demonstrated that 1 μg of HC-HA/PTX3 contained 1 μg of HMW-HA, 36 ng of HC1, and 10 ng of PTX3(28), we combined 20 μg of HMW-HA with 720 ng of HC1.
 However, this mixture did not demonstrate a greater pain-inhibitory effect compared to HMW-HA alone (Fig 3B).
 These findings suggest that the full HC-HA/PTX3 complex is superior to HMW-HA in attenuating post-surgical pain.

 3. HC-HA/PTX3 inhibited DRG neurons